-RAPT Therapeutics is recruiting participants across the US for its clinical trial in eczema.
+RAPT Therapeutics is conducting a clinical trial in eczema.
 If you have eczema, you may be able to take part if you:

 This is not a full list of requirements.

 RAPT Therapeutics is conducting a randomized placebo-controlled trial that is looking at how safe and effective an investigational medication may be in improving eczema symptoms.
 Different doses of the investigational medication will be used during the trial.

 A ‘randomized placebo-controlled trial’ means that you would be randomly assigned to a group within the trial.
 In this trial, you might receive the investigational medication or you might receive a placebo.

 An ‘investigational medication’ is a medication that is being tested in a clinical trial.
 It hasn’t been approved for use in eczema and researchers will use the trial to learn how safe it is, and how well it works to treat eczema symptoms.
 Investigational medications are tested extensively before being used in clinical trials and they are researched in several trials before being approved for use.
 The investigational medication in this trial has already been tested in an earlier clinical trial.
 RAPT Therapeutics has completed a randomized, placebo-controlled, Phase 1b trial in patients with atopic dermatitis, in which RPT193 as monotherapy demonstrated clinically meaningful improvement in several key exploratory endpoints after 4 weeks of treatment with further improvement for two weeks after completion of treatment.
 In addition, RPT193 was well tolerated with only mild or moderate adverse events.